Helping Year 1 with their topic 'Our Island - Your Island'

 We offer groups the opportunity to come and find out more about Harbury and its history by taking small groups (maximum 20) on a ‘trail’ around the village.

-Afterwards we treat our guests to tea/ coffee and cakes whilst relaxing, viewing our displays and exploring our collection of photographs and documents.
+Afterwards we treat our guests to refreshments whilst relaxing, viewing our displays and exploring our collection of photographs and documents, in The Heritage Centre.

 The photograph shows a local history group enjoying their tea during a recent visit.